KatieMurenbeeld/USDA_FS_Survival_Analysis/README.md

 ## 1. Download and subset the desired USFS activities data.

-In the *xx* folder you will find a Jupyter Notebook with instructions for downloading and subsetting USFS data.
+In the **PYTHON** folder you will find a Jupyter Notebook *Downlaod_Convert_Subset_Forest_Service_Data-for-Survival-Analysis-v02.ipynb* with instructions for downloading and subsetting USFS data.

+## 2. Use an R script for data processing

+In the **R** folder you will find a R script for processing the data downloaded in #1.